pooriajr/pooriajr/src/_posts/2023-09-20-i-will-not-play-baldurs-gate-3.md

 It changes everything.
 What was going to be yet another round on the addiction rollercoaster will instead become a pivotal moment.
 Something that I'll be able to draw strength from, and look back on with pride.

-In future challenges I'll be able to tell myself "Remember Baldurs Gate 3?
-If you were capable of resisting that, of course you can handle this."
+In the future, when I'm tempted by addiction, I'll be able to tell myself "Remember Baldurs Gate 3?
+If you could resist that, you can certainly handle this."

 ## Enough talk